AndelaHacks/info/slack-coc.md

 All participants in the **AndelaHacks** Slack are required to comply with the following Code of Conduct.
-Administrators (see below for definition of administrators) will enforce this code throughout the Rands Leadership Slack.
+Administrators (see below for definition of administrators) will enforce this code throughout the Andela Hacks Slack.

 # The Short Version